We Have Experience With Auto Defect Litigation

-The legal team at Ashenden & Associates, P.C., in Atlanta, Georgia, can help you with your manufacturer liability claim involving defective car parts.
-Due to the many components involved in producing and selling a car, there may be multiple parties to hold accountable for defective cars and equipment, so you want a firm who will understand all aspects of the case.
+The legal team at Ashenden & Associates, P.C. in Atlanta, Georgia, can help you with your manufacturer liability claim involving defective car parts.
+Due to the many components involved in producing and selling a car, there may be multiple parties to hold accountable for defective cars and equipment, so you want a lawyer who will understand all aspects of the case.

 The parties involved may include:

 - The manufacturer

 - An auto supply shop